Film Crew Positions and breakdown of film crew duties:

-This person works closely with the DOP and is the person who physically operates the camera.
+The definition of camera operator is the person who works closely with the DOP and who physically operates the camera.
 He must ensure that all camera movements are smooth and that the framing and focus are in line with the general requirements.

 7. Focus puller

 He works closely with the camera operator to make sure that the camera image is always in focus.
-He does this either manually by adjusting the lens by hand or remotely using a wireless focus pulling device.
+He does this either manually by adjusting the lens by hand or remotely using wireless controls.

 He is in charge of the sound recording and works closely with the camera operator and DOP in respect of placement of microphones to attain the best possible sound recording.
 His tasks are also to identify and eliminate any interference from any ambient sounds or wind noises.
 His tools are a wide variety of microphones and sound mixers/recorders.
 He is often assisted by a boomer who operates the boom pole.

 Responsible for all things lighting, working closely with the DOP to create the atmosphere needed for each individual scene.
 He will have a wide variety of lights and fixtures at his disposal and have a very practical but creative approach to their installation.

 Answering directly to the gaffer he will be setting up the lights according to the gaffers instructions and manage all things electrical connected with that.